-Placed with Nick Chahwala of Bravo Ocean Studios in Atlanta, GA Garrett soon realized out out-of-place he felt. , From a certain point of view, Recording Connection graduate Garrett Pace might seem the least likely person to apprentice in a recording studio, let alone get hired by his mentor as a staff engineer.
+Placed with Nick Chahwala of Bravo Ocean Studios in Atlanta, GA Garrett soon realized out out-of-place he felt. , From a certain point of view, Recording Connection graduate Garrett Pace might seem the least likely person to extern in a recording studio, let alone get hired by his mentor as a staff engineer.
 A classically trained singer and multi-instrumentalist with a bachelor’s degree in music from Western Carolina University, he seemed poised to go in a completely different career direction.

 “All the coworkers were really into hip-hop and rap,” Garrett recalls.
 “And then there’s little old me… I’ve never really worked with rap ever in my life.
 I came from a classically trained school.”

 Nevertheless, Garrett was determined to overcome the learning curve.
 His mentor, Nick, remembers being impressed by his willingness to stay outside his comfort zone.
 “He was like, ‘All right, I’m gonna get on this track,’” says Nick. “’I’ve got to provide a hook.
 I gotta record hip hop, I gotta mix hip hop, I got to record R&B, I got to tune R&B vocals.’…It was really good for him.”

 Not only did Garrett meet the challenge—he became so good at what he did that when his externship was over, his mentor offered him a job!